researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 Note that the WoN node will always answer with a similar message (`SuccessResponse` or `FailureResponse`) that will tell you if what you did worked or not.
 It's possible to add callbacks for both responses so as to be able to take the necessary measures.

+### Handling Matcher Hints

-### Creating Atoms
+### Handling Atoms

+#### Create, Modify, Delete

 To create an atom, an atom creation command message has to be sent to a WoN node.
 To successfully create a new atom, both an atom URI and atom data has to be provided.
+After creation, a `CreateAtomCommandResultEvent` is generated to indicate success or failure.
+Use `EventListeners` to react appropriately.

 ```java
 // creating a new atom URI